comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/manage_datasets.md

 # Manage Datasets

 Datasets can be used to track test cases you would like to evaluate your LLM on.
 Each dataset is made up of dictionary with any key value pairs.
-When getting started, we recomment having an `input` and optional `expected_output` fields for example.
+When getting started, we recommend having an `input` and optional `expected_output` fields for example.
 These datasets can be created from:

 - Python SDK: You can use the Python SDK to create an dataset and add items to it.
 - Traces table: You can add existing logged traces (from a production application for example) to a dataset.
 - The Opik UI: You can manually create a dataset and add items to it.

 Once a dataset has been created, you can run Experiments on it.
 Each Experiment will evaluate an LLM application based on the test cases in the dataset using an evaluation metric and report the results back to the dataset.

 ## Creating a dataset using the SDK